An egg is thrown nearly vertically upward from a point near the c... | Channels for Pearson+

 An egg is thrown nearly vertically upward from a point near the cornice of a tall building.
 The egg just misses the cornice on the way down and passes a point 30.0 m below its starting point 5.00 s after it leaves the thrower’s hand.
-Ignore air resistance. (a) What is the initial speed of the egg?
+Ignore air resistance. (c) What is the magnitude of its velocity at the highest point?

 Verified Solution